 The clinical arm of the center is composed of internationally renowned experts in the areas of chronic visceral pain disorders (including but not limited to irritable bowel syndrome, inflammatory bowel disease, cyclical vomiting syndrome, functional dyspepsia, painful bladder syndrome/interstitial cystitis, chronic pelvic pain), and chronic visceral and somatic pain syndromes in children.
 The clinical approach is based on the most advanced scientific knowledge combined with various traditional mind body approaches such as relaxation training, cognitive behavioral therapy, hypnosis, meditation and Yoga.

 Center investigators aim to develop more cost effective integrative disease management strategies for these disorders, which will include the evaluation of both novel pharmacological as well as mind body based approaches.

-The Center is comprised of 23 faculty members with a total annual research budget of over $5 M in 2010, based on federal grants from the NIDDK, the ORWH and NCCAM.
-The Program in Mind Body research has been generously supported by the Oppenheimer Family Foundation.
+The Center is comprised of 20 faculty members with a total annual research budget of over $5 million in 2014, based on federal grants from NIDDK, ORWH, NCCAM, NIDA and NINDS.
+The The Center has been generously supported by the Oppenheimer Family Foundation and the Hazan Foundation.